hangzhaogogogo/doc_ex/awesomeApp.md

 To install Create Awesome App, follow these step:

-1. You need to go to Node.js and download the latest version.
+1. You need to go to `Node.js` and download the latest version.
-2. I used the command npm install -g create-awesome-app in terminals.
+2. I used the command `npm install -g create-awesome-app` in terminals.
-3. Verified the installation by running create-awesome-app --version.
+3. Verified the installation by running `create-awesome-app --version`.

 ### Get Started Immediately